GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 GOLDEN RULES FOR MATE SELECTION (2)

-There are five questions you must ask if you are serious about finding and keeping a life-time marriage partner:
+There are five questions you must ask if you are serious about finding and

 1. Do we share a common life purpose?